ChananArgov/TRACEvar/README MSB.md

 # TRACEvar
 TRACEvar is a pathogenic variant prioritization tool that uses tissue-specific ML models.
-Given data of variants and the identity of the tissue affected by the disease, TRACEvar computes a pathogenicity score for each variant in the affected tissue by using random forest.
+Given data of variants and the identity of the tissue affected by the disease, TRACEvar computes a pathogenicity score for each variant in the affected tissue by using GBM.
 [TRACEvar](https://netbio.bgu.ac.il/tracevar/) is also available online.

 <img src="TRACEvar concept figure MSB.png.jpg" alt="TRACEvar concept figure">